syvwlch/Metroscope/README.md

 https://github.com/henchc/syllabipy

 The public repository only has text that is in the public domain, of course, but you can put other text in /Texts/NonFreeTexts/ as well.
 The gitignore file has been set to ignore anything you place there.

+The lyre favicon design is by Andrejs Kirma from the Noun Project.